-- Is on the strong side, averaging between 13.5 to 15% alcohol by volume (ABV)
+- Is on the strong side, averaging between 13.5 to 15% alcohol by volume

-- Should be served at room temperature
+- Is best served at slightly below room temperature

 4. Bouquet: Earthy

 One of the defining features of cabernet sauvignon is its bell pepper aroma.
 Decanting a fresh bottle of cabernet sauvignon will introduce the nose to notes of peppers, cassis, dark chocolate, peppercorns, pencil shavings and figs. The aroma may remind you of being deep in a forest or sitting around a campfire due to the wine’s time spent aged in oak.